superwhiskers/ralsei/docs/headers.md

-to the account server (and so far, it appears to only be the account server). contrary to what they are named, they do not appear to be console-specific (device granularity) and instead differ on more general boundaries.
+to the account server (and so far, it appears to only be the account server). contrary to what they are named, they do not appear to be console-specific (device granularity) and instead differ on more general boundaries

 here are some known pairs